 I was diagnosed with Intrahepatic Cholestasis of Pregnancy (ICP) at 23 weeks gestation.
 I was admitted to the hospital for an unrelated medical issue and my blood work revealed elevated liver enzymes.
 It was during my hospitalization I started having intense, uncomfortable itching unlike anything I had ever experienced before.
 I am a nurse and I remembered learning about itching hands and feet in pregnancy but couldn’t remember much more than that.
 A quick internet search led me to find information about ICP.
 I joined the ICP Care Facebook support group that evening and from there had a conversation with my doctor the next morning.
 I was diagnosed with my first lab draw which initiated the process to have my pregnancy monitored more closely.

 I am grateful to have found the information I did through the ICP Care website and Facebook support group – it helped me to ask appropriate questions and understand what exactly was needed for my care.
-I am happy to be joining this team of wonderful volunteers – I hope to be able to help guide other itchy moms to accurate information so that they too may have successful, healthy deliveries.
+I am happy to have joined this team of wonderful volunteers – it’s a blessing to help guide other itchy moms to accurate information so that they too may have successful, healthy deliveries.